jina-ai/jina/docs/how-to/external-executor.md

 You need:

 - `host`, the host address of the Executor
-- `port_in`, the port on which the Executor receives information
+- `port`, the port on which the Executor receives information

 Then, adding the Executor is a simple call to `Flow.add()` with the `external` argument set to True.
 This tells the Flow that it does not need to start the Executor itself.: